 It is highly recommended that you run the test command before running your first Bacula job to ensure that the parameters you have defined for your storage device (tape drive) will permit Bacula to function properly.
 You only need to mount a blank tape, enter the command, and the output should be reasonably self explanatory.
-Please see the Tape Testing Chapter of this manual for the details.
+Please see the Tape Testing chapter (chapter 3 on page 33) of the Bacula Community Problem Resolution Guide for the details.